-Texas consistently ranks as one of the highest states in the nation for adults taking the GED test (American Council on Education).
-Community and faith-based GED preparation centers work hard to help adults prepare for the exam, but many adult students struggle to pay the test fee, which can be as high as $100 at some testing sites in and around Tarrant County.
-You can help an adult student take this important step by contributing to our assistance fund for low income students who are ready to take the GED test.
+Texas consistently ranks as one of the highest states in the nation for adults who lack a high school diploma (American Council on Education).
+Staff and volunteers in community and faith-based high school equivalency preparation programs work hard to help adults prepare for the exam, but many adult students struggle to pay the test fee.
+The cost to take the high school equivalency exam in Texas ranges from $128.75 to $166.25 per student, depending on which exam and in which format (paper-based, computer-based, or online/remote proctored) the student chooses.
+You can help an adult student take this important step by contributing to our assistance fund for low income students who are ready to take the high school equivalency exam.

 Practice Makes Perfect

 The high school equivalency (HSE) exams require students to test on math, science, social studies, reading and writing.
 The full battery of exams take a student approximately seven hours to complete.
 The GED exam is a computer-based test; the HiSET exam is offered in a computer based and paper based format.
 Preparation classes focus on improving an adult's skills in the subject content areas; students attend classes at least twice a week.

 Almost all students need individual help and additional practice in order to successfully prepare for the high school equivalency exam.
 However, not every program is able to serve students on such an individualized basis because of the shortage of instructors.
 More volunteers are needed to help these students and more high school equivalency preparation classes are needed.
 Prior teaching experience is not required to help in an HSE program.
 You can help a student accomplish this important goal by becoming a volunteer in a local program.